-Assets are what the company owns — cash, property, equipment, inventory, etc. Liabilities are what it owes — debt, rent, payroll, bills from its suppliers.
-Shareholder equity, sometimes called stock equity, would be what’s left, the company’s net worth.
+Assets are what the company owns—cash, property, equipment, inventory, etc. Liabilities are what it owes—debt, rent, payroll, bills from its suppliers.
+Shareholderequity, sometimes called stock equity, would be what's left, the company's net worth.

-Beneath those three banners are a variety of accounts or line items that provide more detailed information.
-These vary by industry and by company, but generally speaking, you can expect to see the following categories: Current assets comprise anything that could be converted to cash within a year.
+Beneath those 3 banners are a variety of accounts or line items that provide more detailed information.
+These vary by industry and by company, but generally speaking, you can expect to see these categories: Current assets comprise anything that could be converted to cash within a year.
 Long-term assets are those not intended for sale within a year, such as property, plant, and equipment, or PPE; some financial assets; and goodwill.
 Goodwill expresses the value of a company in excess of its physical assets or actual book value.
 A superior reputation and a well-known name may not be tangible, but they are valuable assets nonetheless; when a company is sold, the purchaser pays a premium for these assets, which appear on the balance sheet as goodwill.

 The breakdown on the other side of the equation is much the same.
 Current liabilities are those that can be discharged within a year, such as accounts payable.
-Long-term debt comprises financial obligations that extend beyond one year.
-Shareholder’s equity, which may be either common or preferred stock, is the last major category.
+Long-term debt comprises financial obligations that extend beyond 1 year.
+Shareholder's equity, which may be either common or preferred stock, is the last major category.

 Depreciation at a glance

-A simple as the balance sheet may appear, there is a lot more to know about how those values are determined.
+As simple as the balance sheet might appear, there's a lot more to know about how those values are determined.
 A good example is depreciation.
 Depreciation is a way of determining the changing value of an asset over its useful life.
-It tells us what the asset is worth at a given point in time, for, just like one’s car, a company’s assets decrease in value as they age.
+It tells us what the asset is worth at a given point in time, for, just like one's car, a company's assets decrease in value as they age.
 This is accounted for on the balance sheet like an expense.
 Assets can be depreciated over different lengths of time, depending on their anticipated life, and there are different methods of depreciation depending on the type of asset, legal requirements, and other factors.
 For instance, one could depreciate an asset by a fixed percentage each year, or one could depreciate it using a method called mark to market.

 Why is this important?
-Because it is what ultimately defines what a company is worth; this is expressed as net worth, book value, or shareholder equity.
-If a company uses a fixed percentage basis for depreciation, one needs to recognize that the book value of its assets as they appear on the balance sheet may not be what someone will actually pay for them, called the assets’ net realizable value.
+Because it's what ultimately defines what a company is worth; this is expressed as net worth, book value, or shareholder equity.
+If a company uses a fixed percentage basis for depreciation, one needs to recognize that the book value of its assets as they appear on the balance sheet may not be what someone will actually pay for them, called the assets' net realizable value.

 Marking to market (also called fair value accounting) is a method of depreciation that does recognize this.
 It computes depreciated value based on what assets are worth on the open market.
 This means the depreciated value can go up or down over time.
 Originally developed to reflect changing values of futures contracts on a daily basis, marking to market aims to show the real-world value of a company's assets and liabilities.